Summer Research Experiences

 Tobin Undergraduate Research Scholars Program: The Tobin Undergraduate Research Scholars program provides competitive research fellowships for undergraduate researchers to support the ongoing, public-facing research of scholars working in one of the networks of the national Tobin Project (http://www.tobinproject.org/).
 The Tobin project specifically seeks to relate specialized academic research in law, politics, economic, policy, history, and allied fields to pressing policy challenges of the day—without losing the rigor of academic research.
 Tobin Scholars will learn not only how to conduct cutting-edge research, but to frame and pursue it with an eye to addressing the needs of the public, both substantively and in terms of civic engagement.
 This is both a summer and academic year opportunity.

 Galapagos Urbanization & Sustainable Development Undergraduate Research Program: Most people associate the Galapagos Islands with Darwin, evolution, and a natural ecosystem with incredible biodiversity.
 However, the archipelago is urbanizing rapidly – what were once small fishing villages are now dense towns with populations in the tens of thousands, and show no signs of slowing growth rates.
 This isolated environment presents a unique opportunity for urban scientists to measure the relationship between human development and the natural environment, and to identify development management strategies that address the needs of both people and the myriad species endemic to the islands.
 Through analysis of this microcosm, the Mansueto Institute for Urban Innovation and its research partners aim to define macro processes that can inform sustainable development best practices for urban areas around the world.
+The Galapagos program is suspended for the summer of 2020.
+It will resume in summer 2021.

 Summer Institute in Social Science Research Methods: Research Assistant Program: University of Chicago undergraduates enrolled in the annual Summer Institute in Social Science Research Methods (SISSRM) are eligible to participate in the Research Assistant grant program intended to reinforce and extend new research method skills through a mentored research experience working on a faculty research project during summer (beginning immediately following the Summer Institute course).
 Awardees will work as part-time Research Assistants on an ongoing research project of a Social Sciences faculty member.
 All course-participants, including Research Assistants are required to attend the non-credit Workshop on the Practice of Social Scientific Research (daily 12:00-1:30p).